harryyiheyang/mgcv.taps/README.md

-mgcv.taps: Implementation of TAPS (Test for Arbitrary Parametric Structure) by using R package mgcv.
+mgcv.taps: Implementation of TAPS (Test for Arbitrary Parametric Structure) by using R package mgcv
 ================

 # mgcv.taps